fy0d-0r/digital-scale-with-load-cell/README.md

 ## Assembly

 ![simulation](https://github.com/fy0d-0r/digital-scale-with-load-cell/blob/main/assets/images/simulation.gif)

-For the above GIF we have performed simulation of our assembled components on the site called [Wokwi](https://wokwi.com/).
+In the above GIF we have performed simulation of our assembled components on the site called [Wokwi](https://wokwi.com/).

 ### Connections between Hx711 and Arduino UNO
 - DT - GPIO pin 4